Regulation on Associate and Undergraduate Education and Examinations

 Disabled students

-(2) In cases the disabled students are unable to meet the requirements of a course due to their disability, they may take equivalent course(s) in substitution for the concerned course(s) upon the approval of their advisor and the course instructor, and the decision of respective administrative boards.
+(2) If disabled students encounter challenges fulfilling the requirements of a course due to their disability, they may substitute the concerned course(s) with equivalent alternative(s) upon the approval of their advisor, the course instructor, and the respective administrative boards.

 Leave of Absence